richierampage/vlad-custom/README.md

 ## Adding to Vlad

-This codebase needs to be located at the following path relative to [Vlad](https://bitbucket.org/philipnorton42/vlad):
+This codebase needs to be located at the following path relative to [Vlad](https://github.com/hashbangcode/vlad):

 ```
 ../vlad-custom
 ```
-See Vlad's docs on the [custom role](https://bitbucket.org/philipnorton42/vlad/src/1c2e2048c0e849ab431f747054fdade31bd302db/vlad/docs/custom_role.md?at=dev) for full details.
+See Vlad's docs on the [custom role](https://github.com/hashbangcode/vlad/blob/dev/vlad/docs/custom_role.md) for full details.

 ## Settings

-### Option 1
+### Option 1 (best)

 Copy & rename ```vars/main.yml``` to ```../settings/vlad-custom-settings.yml``` and edit to suit.